cwarmbrunn/horiseon-refractor/README.md

     3. Added alt text for the three images on the homepage - added "" alt text for the decorative images that do not affect or impact the understanding a user would have for the site.

-    4. Began nesting CSS selectors based on ones with matching properties.
+    4. Continued nesting CSS selectors based on ones with matching properties.

+    5. Siwtched div elements to sections and kept unique class names.

+    6. Replaced div="footer" with footer tag.

 3. Installation: